Genemo/Customer_report_analysis/README.md

 #USEAGE: All you need to do is: 1.
 Setting the paths
 #                               2. Saving data with fixed format into corresponding folders
 #                               3. Runing this script
+#       （the # of group could change with how many thresholds you want to check, controllsed by
+#         variate TPM_threshould）
 #Enjoy!